prashantvk1803/Aps_portfolio.github.io/function.md

 - **Time Complexity:**
   - Accessing a Song: O(1)
   - Adding a Song: O(1)
+  - Removing the Least Recently Used Song: O(1)
-  - Removing Oldest Song: O(1)
+  - Removing Any Song: O(1)
 - **Space Complexity:** O(n)

-Using a simple list for managing recently played songs is inefficient due to its linear access and removal times.
-An LRU cache improves efficiency with constant time complexity for both operations, enhancing user experience in music streaming apps.
+Using a stack to manage the history of recently played songs in music streaming applications is inefficient due to its linear time complexity for removing arbitrary songs.
+In contrast, an LRU cache, employing a hash map and doubly linked list, ensures constant time complexity for access, update, and removal operations.
+This optimization allows quick access to recent tracks while efficiently managing cache size, significantly enhancing user experience in applications like Apple Music.